-- Criminology students are required to consult the Program Director to review proposed coursework before registration for each academic year and in advance of any changes to approved registration. - (2) Students initially admitted into the BA program or transferring from other Faculties or other postsecondary institutions effective Fall/Winter 1988 must successfully complete the ★42 core program of the BA program as part of the ★120 requirement for the BA (Criminology) program. - (3) Normally, students are expected to enrol full time (★30 per year), although exceptions may be considered by the Program Director. - (4) Students must obtain permission of the Director in advance if they wish to interrupt their program but retain their status in the BA (Criminology) program.
+- Criminology students are required to consult the Program Director to review proposed coursework before registration for each academic year and in advance of any changes to approved registration. - (2) Normally, students are expected to enrol full time (★30 per year), although exceptions may be considered by the Program Director. - (3) Students must obtain permission of the Director in advance if they wish to interrupt their program but retain their status in the BA (Criminology) program.